DaniGuardiola/package-template/README.md

 bun create DaniGuardiola/package-template my-package
 ```

+You can also use the "Use this template" button on GitHub.

 Once initialized, make sure to follow these steps:

 - [ ] Update the name, description and author in the `package.json` file.